-The bullying stopped when I started playing sports and ended up being really good in high school.
-But that didn't take away the feeling of not being worth much and replace it with confidence.
+The bullying stopped when I ended up being really good at sports in high school.
+But that didn't replace the feeling of not being worth much with confidence.

 It actually got worse because with each award I won, I felt more and more like a fake.

 (The following might be TMI, so you can stop here if you're worried about propriety, or if it might stop you from hiring me, haha.)

 Despite struggling with eating disorders and self-harming behavior, I became the best basketball player on the West Coast and signed a full scholarship to Vanderbilt University.
-Two months before being sexually assaulted.
+Two months after, I was sexually assaulted.
 That didn't really help the situation.

-Looking back on it though, I'm thankful that it's allowed me to relate to the 1 in 3 women who will also be sexually assaulted in their lives.
+Looking back on it though, the silver lining is that it's allowed me to relate to the 1 in 3 women who will also be sexually assaulted in their lives.

 I'm so thankful for basketball though, because it saved me from myself in those early years.
 It taught me how to live confidently even when I didn't feel confident.
 And the better I got, the more I was able to build confidence in that arena, in my skills on the court, no matter what was happening off it.